 Fitting a smaller, less powerful battery or a battery designed for another application can lead to early failure.

 Occurs when the battery is allowed to stand in a discharged state for an extended period of time.
+This occurs when vehicles, plant or equipment is left to sit idle for extended periods of time.

 Lights or other accessories left on for extended periods.
+This can also be electrical circuits staying on when they should not.